jwhittaker/chzbot/notes/rpi_setup.md

 sudo dd if=~/Downloads/2018-06-27-raspbian-stretch-lite.img of=/dev/disk2
 ```

+### Windows Alternatives to Etcher

+- Win32 USB Imager
+- Rufus
+- Universal USB Installer

 ## Headless Shortcuts

 It would be more convenient to have `ssh` access from the beginning.
 This keeps you from having to initially buy a bunch of dongles or be hunched over a spare keyboard and monitor with no convenient way to paste commands from this procedure.
+Following and suceeding with this section will allow you to optionally skip the **Attaching Peripherals** section and proceed directly to **Connect Power**.

-### auto-enable ssh server
+### Auto-enable ssh server

 Placing an empty file named `ssh` on the `/boot` partition (top level) of the SD card is a Pi boot feature that will let the system know to enable the ssh server and allow connections for the default `pi` user.